-No Board member may make, participate in making, or in any way attempt to use his or her official position to influence a governmental decision in which he or she knows or has reason to know he or she has a financial interest.
+No Board Member may make, participate in making, or in any way attempt to use their official position to influence a governmental decision in which they know or have reason to know they have a financial interest.

-Any Board member who has a financial interest shall disqualify him or herself from making or attempting to use his or her official position to influence the decision.
+Any Board Member who has a financial interest shall disqualify themselves from making or attempting to use their official position to influence the decision.

-Any Board member who feels he or she is entering into a situation where there is a potential for a conflict of interest should immediately consult the Executive Officer or the Board's legal counsel.
+Any Board Member who feels they are entering into a situation where there is a potential for a conflict of interest should immediately consult the Executive Officer or the Board's legal counsel.